Online Teaching Certificate

 Will the technology I need be provided?

 Yes.
-We will be working in a computer classroom that will be equipped with hardware, such as webcams, and software necessary for the workshop(s).
+For the face-to-face workshops, we will be working in a computer classroom that will be equipped with hardware, such as webcams, and software necessary for the workshop(s).
+For the Canvas Challenge, you may use a campus computer or your personal computer.

 Can I show up to a workshop without signing up?